Land & Roads

 COVID-19 Vaccine Booster Dose

-The Centers for Disease Control and Prevention (CDC) and the Oregon Health Authority (OHA) recommend a booster dose of the COVID-19 vaccine for most people 5 years or older.
-A booster is an additional dose of a vaccine given after the full series has been completed to increase the effectiveness of the vaccine.
+The Centers for Disease Control and Prevention (CDC) and the Oregon Health Authority (OHA) recommends a booster dose of the COVID-19 vaccine for everyone 5 years or older, and for children aged 6 months or older who received Moderna.
+A booster is an additional dose of a vaccine given after the primary series has been completed to increase the effectiveness of the vaccine.